hashhashu/separable-notes/README.md

 separable notes is a VSCode extension that can make your note separable, which means that you can attach and detach your note easily.

 It can be applied to scenarios such as:
-* you want to keep your note private and don't want to commit to the repository that is maintained by many people.
+* keep your note private and not committing to the repository that is maintained by many people.
-* just to quickly label a line
+* reorganize your note in markdown file(regrouping or else)

 ![demo](pic/demo.gif)